rolemadelen/blog-v1/posts/blog/en-decision-fatigue.md

 Now I own about 30 clothes total.
 I don't know if it's still too much but it's including all tops, bottoms, and outers.
 When I open my closet, I can literally grab any pairs of top and bottom and I know I'll like it -- one reason for that is because my wardrobe is monochromatic; as I reduced number of clothes, I reduced color choices as well.

 I still think I have too many tops that I want to reduce it down to less than 5 shirts 🤔

+---

+I've only done two things: 1) reduced every other options for my breakfast, and 2) picked out 20% of clothes that I wear 80% of the time.
+It may look nothing but these two changes allowed me to spend more time on things that I really want to focus on.

+There are other areas where I'm spending time meaninglessly.
+I'll hunt down those time-wasters and eliminate them 🥷🏼 to improve quality of my life.